vitessio/website/content/en/docs/reference/vreplication/v2/migrate.md

 ### Description

-Migrate is used to start and manage workflows to move one or more tables from an external clusterinto a new Vitess keyspace.
+Migrate is used to start and manage workflows to move one or more tables from an external cluster into a new Vitess keyspace.
 The target keyspace can be unsharded or sharded.

 Migrate is typically used for migrating data into Vitess from an external cluster.
 See [Mount command](../mount) for more information on external clusters.